Editorial Review

 The Future of Peptide-Based Testosterone Research

-Personalized Protocols: Genetic testing for androgen receptor CAG repeat length, aromatase gene polymorphisms, and SHBG variants is enabling more personalized peptide selection.
-Men with longer AR CAG repeats (associated with reduced androgen sensitivity) may require different peptide combinations than those with shorter repeats.
-This pharmacogenomic approach represents the next frontier in peptide-based testosterone research.
-For broader context on peptide research compounds, see our bioactive peptides overview.
+Men with longer AR CAG repeats (linked to reduced androgen sensitivity) may need different peptide combos than those with shorter repeats.
+This pharmacogenomic approach is the next frontier in peptide-based testosterone research.

 Important Disclaimer — For Research Use Only